KimJihun-1315/How_to_use_RaspberryPi/README.md

 Study and document how to use Raspberry Pi in this repository

+## Contents
-1. RPi 셋팅
+1. RPi Setting
-2. RPi display rotate
+3. RPi display rotate